resgateio/resgate/README.md

 ## Contributing

-The RES protocol and resgate is still under development, but is currently at a state where the protocol is starting to settle.
+The RES protocol and resgate is still under development, and is currently at a state where the protocol has settled, but the gateway has yet to be properly tested.

-While it is not recommended as of yet to use the gateway in a production environment, testing it out and giving feedback on the protocol and its implementation is highly appreciated!
+While it may be used in non-critical environments, it is not yet recommended to use the gateway for any critical systems.
+Any feedback on the protocol and its implementation is highly appreciated!

 If you find any issues with the protocol or the gateway, feel free to [report them](https://github.com/jirenius/resgate/issues/new) as an Issue.